 Similarly, your engine will keep stalling when the throttle position switch gets loose.
 That is because a loosely mounted throttle switch results in a decrease in voltage.
 It gets lower than the average voltage value.
 Thereby, the engine keeps stalling.

 In such cases, you need to inspect the switch as well as its connection.
 If the switch turns faulty, replace it.
 If the connection looks loose, unplug and replug it.
 Make sure it is tightly plugged.

-Other sensor problems include rough/harsh acceleration.
+Apart from slightest acceleration, other sensor problems include rough/harsh acceleration.
 And this takes place due to a faulty PCM (Powertrain Control Module).

 A defective PCM leads to rough acceleration of the engine.
 Thereby, you got to replace the faulty PCM with a new one.

 The engine will get harder to start because of a short circuit.
 The pedal position drops the required voltage (Accelerator Pedal Position Sensor APPS) due to the electrical sensor short circuit.